hybby/puppet_helloworld/README.md

     # install a vagrant box that has Ubuntu 14 and Puppet 3.6.1
     vagrant box add nercceh/ubuntu14.04

+    # start the box
+    vagrant up

 ```

-At this point, you can perform `vagrant up` and you should see the following:
+You should see the following:

 ```
 ==> default: Running provisioner: puppet...